Rick Volk: Miami Dolphins

 Volk signed with the Miami Dolphins for the final month of the 1977 NFL season.
 He played in three games for the 1977 Miami Dolphins and had one interception (off Buffalo Bills quarterback Joe Ferguson).
 Miami head coach Don Shula, who had worked with Volk in Baltimore, said, "We got him in the last four games, and he showed us some great hitting.
 He also didn't seem to have lost any speed."

 During the 1978 NFL season, Volk appeared in all 16 games for the Dolphins, 13 of them as a starter.
 Volk started the season strong, intercepting a pass in the season opener against the New York Jets.
 In the second game of the season, the Dolphins played the Colts in Baltimore.
 Volk intercepted two passes against Baltimore quarterback Bill Troup and helped the Dolphins to a 42-0 win.
 After the game, Volk told reporters, "I wanted to have a good game in Baltimore, and I couldn't have asked for anything better than the way it turned out."
 While Volk began the 1978 season as a starter, he was replaced by Charlie Babb for the final four games.
 After the Dolphins lost the AFC wildcard game to the Oilers, Volk announced his retirement.
 Volk told reporters he had wanted to end his career with a championship team and added, "When the game's over, you can't worry about it.
 For most of the guys, there'll be another season.
 For me, this is it."

-Later years
+Later life

 Volk began working as a manufacturer's representative while still playing football, and continued in that business after retiring from the game.
 Interviewed in 2009, Volk was selling industrial equipment to steel mills.